Christian1984/fsdesktop/README.md

 ## Start FSdesktop

 -   Step 1: Run `fsdesktop.exe` by clicking either the appropriate desktop icon or selecting it from the start menu.
 This will bring up the FSdesktop core application's desktop window.
 FSdesktop will now wait for Microsoft Flight Simulator and connect to it.
 -   Step 2: Start Microsoft Flight Simulator.
 You can do this by either clicking the appropriate icon on your desktop.
 -   Step 3: Open up the ingame panel once inside the sim (like you would do with other ingame panels like the ATC or weather panel etc.)
+    > When you open the FSdesktop ingame panel for the very first time, you will be greated by an interactive tour that will guide you through the basics of how the application works.
+Please, please, pretty please: Take the time to follow along and do not skip the tour.
+It has some very important information in it!
 -   Step 4: Place the FSdesktop Panel conveniently in your VR space
 -   Step 5: Click one of the desktop windows that FSdesktop has found to see them in VR.

 > Please Note:
 >
 > To get the best out of FSdesktop, please make sure that you run Microsoft Flight Simulator windowed, NOT in full screen.
 >
 > ![FSdesktop - Run Flight Simulator in Fullscreen Mode](screenshots/fsdesktop-windowed.png)
 >
-> *Run Flight Simulator in Fullscreen Mode*
+> _Run Flight Simulator in Fullscreen Mode_
 >
 > Also, you want to make sure that the window you are about to stream into your VR space is at least party visible.
 >
 > ![FSdesktop - The Application Should be Partly Visible](screenshots/fsdesktop-partly-visible.png)
 >
-> *The Application Should be Partly Visible*
+> _The Application Should be Partly Visible_

 ## Activate Your License

 If you have purchased a license for FSdesktop, you can activate it by simply entering your email address (the one you used to order) and your serial number in the appropriate fields of the FSdesktop application window.
+Then click "Checkout FSdesktop License".

+If the checkout was successful, your credentials will be stored and, going forward, the license will be checked out automatically when FSdesktop launches.

 ![FSdesktop - How to Activate Your License](screenshots/fsdesktop-activate-license.png)

-*How to Activate Your License*
+_How to Activate Your License_

 ## How To Bring Up The FSdesktop Panel in VR